-1.1 The Correctional Service of Canada (CSC) Health Services require the services of a psychologist for offenders located at Grand Valley Institution for Women in the Ontario Region.
+The Correctional Service of Canada (CSC) Health Services require the services of a psychologist for federal offenders housed at Her Majesty's Penitentiary; Bishop's Falls Correctional Centre; Labrador Correctional Centre and West Coast Correctional Centre, provincial jails in Newfoundland and Labrador.

-The psychologist will provide psychological assessments to offenders and collaborate with the interdisciplinary health services team that includes, but is not limited to nursing, psychology, social work, occupational therapy and other allied healthcare professionals.
-Collaboration with the case management team is also essential and in community sites, the treatment/supervision team also includes the Parole Officer Supervisor, Parole Officer, and the CSC staff psychologist and/or the Project Authority.
+The psychologist will provide psychological risk assessment services and collaborate with the interdisciplinary health services team that includes, but is not limited to nursing, psychology, social work, occupational therapy, and other allied healthcare professionals.
+Collaboration with the case management team is also essential and in community sites, the treatment/supervision team also includes the Parole Officer Supervisor, Parole Officer, and the CSC staff health professionals and/or the Project Authority.